ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

     #.
 Enable the App Protect module in the Ingress Controller.

-        From OpenShift Console, Click Operators -> Installed Operator in the left navigation column.
-On the page that opens, click the Nginx Ingress Controller link in the Provided APIs column.
-Select “my-nginx-ingress-controller”, and then click YAML to change the apppotect 'enable' to `true` under Spec:
+        Enable the App Protect module in the Ingress Controller by clicking on "Operators" and then "Installed Operators" in the OpenShift Console's left navigation column.
+On the page that opens, click the Nginx Ingress Controller link in the "Provided APIs" column, select "my-nginx-ingress-controller," and then click YAML to change the apppotect 'enable' field to true under spec: controller:

             .. code-block:: yaml